How Much Does It Cost to Stucco a House in 2025?

 Does Stucco Siding Increase Home Value?

-Stucco siding can increase your home's value, depending on the quality of the installation.
-On average, homeowners see a 70% return on investment when they install stucco siding.
+Quality stucco siding often bumps your home’s value, especially when it’s installed by a seasoned pro.
+On average, homeowners see a 70% return on investment (ROI) when they install stucco siding.
 Not only does professionally installed stucco enhance your home's curb appeal, but its durability and energy efficiency also make it more attractive to potential buyers.

 Stucco Repair vs. Replacement